ZeusLN/zeus/README.md

 <p align="center"><img src="https://github-production-user-asset-6210df.s3.amazonaws.com/1878621/282665050-5d485734-ffd2-4926-be3d-ac15d08babc1.png"></p>

-ZEUS is a mobile Bitcoin/Lightning node manager and wallet application for LND, Core Lightning, and Eclair. ⚡️
+ZEUS is a mobile Bitcoin/Lightning wallet and remote node manager for LND and Core Lightning. ⚡️

 ZEUS is built on TypeScript and React Native.
-It runs on both iOS and Android.
+It runs on both Android and iOS.

 Read more on our [documentation site](https://docs.zeusln.app/).